From Small Scales to Large Scales: Distance-to-Measure Density based Geometric Analysis of Complex Data: Introduction

 For illustration, Figure \ref{fig:data_example_intro} shows four simulated chromatin fibers in two different conditions.
-The displayed structures form loops of different sizes and frequencies, based on the condition under which they were simulated, where the differences are very subtle.
+The displayed structures form loops of different sizes and frequencies, based on the condition under which they were simulated.
+The differences between the conditions are so subtle that they are not clearly distinguishable by eye.
 In the application considered in this paper, we analyse noisy samples of such simulated structures.
 The noise accounts for localization errors as they are present in real SMLM data.
 The loops are of sizes comparable to the resolution of the images (see Section \ref{sec:CLA} and \citet{Paris} for more details), which makes the problem tractable but difficult.
-The aim is to classify the point clouds based on their loop distribution (i.e. based on their small scale characteristics), while disregarding their total size or large scale shapes.
+The aim is to classify the point clouds based on their loop distribution (i.e., based on their small scale characteristics), while disregarding their total size or other large scale features.
 It is natural to transform such complicated data prior to the analysis, in particular when one has a clear objective in mind.
 In the above reference, the statistical analysis of the simulated and real data was based on a transformation of each data cloud onto a set of two parameters, capturing smoothness and local curvature of the point clouds.
 While this transformation provided a clear discrimination between different groups, the amount of information preserved in a two-dimensional parameter is not sufficient as a basis for point-by-point classification.
 In this paper, we propose an approach which is similar in spirit, but which provides a transformation into a curve, with different characteristics for the different conditions.
 In our analysis, the whole curves are then used as features.
-To this end, we perform the following two steps. \begin{itemize} \item[(i)] A transformation of the data points in a point cloud based on the \textit{Distance-to-Measure (DTM) signature} \citep{chazal2016rates,chazal2017robust} to a one-dimensional data set, \item[(ii)] The analysis of the distribution of the DTM-transformed data via their estimated probability density. \end{itemize} The DTM signature is closely related to certain nearest neighbor distributions, which makes this approach very intuitive.
+To this end, we perform the following two steps. \begin{itemize} \item[(i)] A transformation of the point cloud based on the \textit{Distance-to-Measure (DTM) signature} \citep{chazal2016rates,chazal2017robust} to a one-dimensional data set. \item[(ii)] The analysis of the distribution of the DTM-transformed data via their estimated probability density. \end{itemize} The DTM signature is closely related to certain nearest neighbor distributions, which makes this approach very intuitive.
 In particular, this framework allows for a comprehensive exploratory analysis of complex data, for which we might seek a simple graphical representation that captures and summarizes the local structural information well.